datastax/spark-cassandra-connector/doc/developers.md

 ### Sub-Projects

 The connector currently contains several subprojects

 #### spark-cassandra-connector
-This sub project contains all of the actual connector code and is where any new features or tests should go.
-This Scala project also contains the Java api and related code.
+This subproject contains all of the actual connector code and is where any new features or tests should go.
+This Scala project also contains the Java API and related code.

 It includes the code for building reference documentation.
 This automatically determines what belongs in the reference file.
 It should